 Unfortunately, the clipboard is not easily accessible through your device’s settings.
-Depending on what device you have, you can see the clipboard option when you copy a text, but it’s not a sure thing.
+Depending on what device and Android version you have, you can see the clipboard option when you copy a text, but it’s not a sure thing.

 How to Copy and Paste on Android Clipboard

-You know it’s there by long-pressing on a word and tapping on the “Copy” option, but you should also see a message letting you know that the text was copied to the clipboard.
-Your copied text won’t be stored in the clipboard forever, though.
+Long-press on a word and tap “Copy” or take a screenshot to copy something to your Android clipboard.
+Your copied text or image won’t be stored in the clipboard forever, though.
 If you don’t paste it immediately, it will be erased from the memory after a short while or when you copy another piece of text.

-Switch to the app where you want to paste the text.
-Long-press on the text area where you want to paste and the Paste option will appear.
-Tap on “Paste”, and your copied text will appear.
+Switch to the app where you want to paste.
+Long-press on the text area where you want to paste, and the Paste option will appear.
+Tap on “Paste,” and your copied text will appear.

 Another way to copy text to the clipboard is to also long-press on the text, but instead of tapping on the “Copy” option, tapping on the “Share” option.
 You might need to swipe left to see the “Copy to Clipboard” option.